 Animals that represent healing: Praying Mantis

-A carnivorous insect that feasts on flies, grasshoppers, and moths, sightings of these unusual-looking critters is something that we should not dismiss.
-A master of camouflage, their stillness and somewhat contemplative nature remind us about the importance of being mindful and setting aside time for some peaceful meditation.
+A carnivorous insect that feasts on flies, grasshoppers, and moths (also, check the moth symbolism), sightings of these unusual-looking critters are something that we should not dismiss.
+A master of camouflage, their stillness and somewhat contemplative nature remind us of the importance of being mindful and setting aside time for some peaceful meditation.
 A popular symbol of balance and patience, the guidance of the praying mantis is summoned in times we need healing as their calm and reflective state allows them to get in touch with a higher knowing.
 Using legs that resemble a razor as well as their deep-seated meditative connection, the mantis points to the area in our lives where restoration is required and encourages us to remain peaceful and quiet for “good things come to those who wait.”
 It seems odd to count the mantis as animals that represent healing but we believe it’s a strong contender, read more about it in our post: praying mantis meaning.

 Varying from one culture to the next, it doesn’t come as a surprise that the symbolism of this bird with vibrant plumes is highly revered by people around the world.
 Tiny in nature, they are brimming with a host of powerful positive energy which allowed them to be respected as a sacred spirit animal by many.
 Their role in pollinating flowers, which in turn extends the plant’s life, has made these enchanting creatures a known symbol of health, vitality, and healing.
 Swooping down into our consciousness to serve as a reminder to slow down and be mindful of where we get our physical and spiritual nourishment, the hummingbird gives us the courage to turn our backs on unhealthy situations and fly off to those that bring us harmony, tranquility, and balance.
 Read more about the hummingbird in our posts: the meaning of seeing a hummingbird, are hummingbirds good luck or hummingbird symbolism death.